-Goal (Include and identify all goals from Related State and Local Priorities and Local Actions and Level of Service (Indicate if Annual Update: Review of actions/ services What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
+Goal (Include and identify all goals from Related State and Local Priorities Level of Service (Indicate if Annual Update: Review of actions/ What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
 What are the anticipated expenditures for each action (including funding source)?
-Section 2, if applicable) 2, if (from school-wide school-wide or LEA-wide) Services LCAP YEAR Year 1: 2014 - 2015 Year 2: 2015- 2016 Year 3: 2016- 2017 Goal 1.
+Section 2, if applicable) (from Section 2) Services school-wide or LEA-wide) services LCAP YEAR Year 1: 2014 - 2015 Year 2: 2015- 2016 Year 3: 2016- 2017 Goal 1.
 To enable all scholars to make good decisions.
 2. To enable scholars to be competent, self- motivated, Lifelong Learners.
 Goal 2.
 Be ranked among the district's high performing schools as measured by the California Assessment of Scholar Performance and Progress (CAASPP).
 1. Basic 2.
 Implement state standards 3.
 Parent involvement 4.
 Pupil achievement 5.
 Pupil engagement 6.
 School climate 7.
 Core access 8.
 Pupil outcomes 9.
 Local priority The goals and actions identified will benefit each subgroup: Low income pupils English learners Redesignated fluent English proficient pupils Foster Youth Hispanic/Latino African American Disable pupils School-Wide YPSA will improve and increase services for all pupil (low income, English Learners and foster youth) by increasing services to all scholars.
 At the current, we have 84% low income and 84% unduplicated.
 See previous section.
 See previous section.
 See previous section.
 Goal 3.
 To increase the percentage of scholars demonstrating: a) mastery of state standards, b) college and career orientation,